 This is because one king can’t checkmate another king as they both oppose each other.

 - Then there is a draw by 50 move rule.
-This rule says that if no pawn movement and capture has been made within the last 50 moves then the game ends in a draw provided the player with turn to move claims for it.
+This rule says that if no pawn movement and no capture has been made within the last 50 moves then the game ends in a draw provided the player with a turn to move claims for it.

-If the player forgets then there is a 75 move rule as per which if no pawn movement and capture has been made within the last 75 moves then the arbiter (referee) can interfere and declare the game as a draw.
+If the player forgets then there is a 75 move rule as per which if no pawn movement and no capture has been made within the last 75 moves then the arbiter (referee) can interfere and declare the game as a draw.

-- According to the threefold repetition rule, if the same position gets repeated three times then, the player having the turn to move can claim for a draw.
+- According to the threefold repetition rule, if the same position gets repeated three times then, the player having the turn to move can claim a draw.

 - Touch move rule: Once you touch a piece with the intention to move then you HAVE To move it (if legally possible) whether you want or not.
-All the incidents of touching of pieces are considered intentional unless stated beforehand by saying words like “j’adoube” or “I adjust”.
+All the incidents of touching pieces are considered intentional unless stated beforehand by saying words like “j’adoube” or “I adjust”.